-Customer experience: entails improving the customer experience through customer understanding and customer touchpoints, by analysing specific geographies and market segments.
+Customer experience: entails improving the customer experience through customer understanding and customer touchpoints, by analyzing specific geographies and market segments.

-Workforce enablement: making available the innovative technology to provide employees with the devices and apps they need in order to perform at their best (even if they're working from home!).
+Workforce enablement: making available the innovative technology to provide employees with the devices and apps they need in order to perform at their best.

 Operational agility: changing the ways in which the company works, shifting and resetting the boundaries, and redefining how functions interact.

 Scaling digitally requires setting into motion the required operational, business, cultural and tooling changes while creating new ways to interact with new and existing customers in various markets, as well as improving your business’s overall capabilities.